rieszpeti/DI44UF_HFT_2023241/README.md

-# DI44UF_HFT_2023241
+Project Overview:

-This project is stands for a basic order query system.
+This project represents a basic order query system.

-There are 5 models:

-Address
-Customer
-Order
-OrderDetail
-Product

-These are represents the database - object relation.

-The relations are:
-  Address - Customer one to many
-  Customer - Order one to many
-  Order - Product many to many
+Models:

+-Address
+-Customer
+-Order
+-OrderDetail
+-Product
+These models define the database-object relationships.

+Relations:

+-Address - Customer: One-to-many
+-Customer - Order: One-to-many
+-Order - Product: Many-to-many
-  OrderDetail is a connection table
+-OrderDetail: Serves as a connection table

-All of these entities has basic CRUD operations.
-There is a class that don't represent CRUD funcionality (it is just querying) it is for statistical purpuses.
-It uses the Customers and it's relations to create statistics about a customer orders, etc.
+Functionality:

+All of these entities support basic CRUD operations.
+Additionally, the system includes endpoints for statistical analysis.
+These endpoints allow not only querying but also performing CRUD functions and generating statistics based on the relationships between customers and their associated entities.
+These statistics can include information about customer orders and more.